Home How to Buy BT Shares Online in the UK

 In this guide, we show you how to buy BT shares online in the UK.
 We also walk you through the process of choosing a suitable broker, and give you some handy information on whether or not BT shares represent a viable investment.

 IG is a notable option for those of you that want access to a substantial stock library.
 This is because the platform hosts over 10,000 shares.
 In the UK, this covers both the London Stock Exchange and AIM.
 As such, you can buy BT shares at the click of a button.
 You can also buy shares in international firms.
-Much like eToro, this covers heaps of foreign marketplaces which is great for diversification purposes.
+This covers heaps of foreign marketplaces which is great for diversification purposes.

 IG also offers a fully-fledged CFD stock trading and spread betting facility.
 This allows you to trade BT shares with leverage.
 For example, at 1:5 – a £300 account balance would allow you to enter a buy or sell position worth £1,500.
 When it comes to fees, IG charges £8 per trade when buying BT shares.
 If you are able to trade more than 3 times per month, this goes down to £3.
 CFD fees are slightly different, as you will pay a variable rate of 0.10% (minimum £10).